European Company Lawyers Association

-The European Company Lawyers Association (ECLA) is a non-governmental and non-profit organization and serves as the umbrella organization for 22 company lawyers associations in Europe, representing over 68,000 inhouse counsel from leading corporations across Europe.
+The European Company Lawyers Association (ECLA) is a non-governmental and non-profit organisation and serves as the umbrella organisation for 24 company lawyers associations in Europe, representing over 75,000 in-house counsel from leading corporations across Europe.
 Established in 1983, ECLA advocates for the profession of in-house lawyers and addresses major challenges for legal in-house departments in European companies.
 The association is located in the heart of Europe, in Brussels.

 History of ECLA

 In 1980, an organization of company lawyers in Belgium took the initiative to contact other similar organizations in the Netherlands, England and Wales, Germany, Italy and France.
 These organizations began exchanging experiences and best practices on legal matters with particular reference to international business and European laws affecting the activities of their respective companies.

 At the same time, company lawyers realized that the legal status of their profession was not in all European countries identical.
 In the UK and Germany company lawyers could be admitted to the national Bar, or to other professional associations (such as the Law Society), while in Belgium, France and Italy that was not permitted.
 So there were various regimes for company lawyers in the various Member States.

 In 1983, ECLA was formed in Belgium as a private non-profit international association following the decision in the A.M.&S. case by the Court of Justice in Luxembourg, which denied the legal professional privilege (LPP) to the company lawyers in an antitrust case.

 By 1990, ECLA's membership had grown significantly and included the organizations of company lawyers in Belgium, Denmark, Germany, Finland, France, Italy, the Netherlands, Scotland, England and Wales.
 After 1999 national organizations of company lawyers from Central and Easter European associations of company lawyers were admitted to ECLA membership.

 On 11 April 2018, ECLA opened its new offices in Brussels, Belgium, and hosted the 2018 Reception.
 “We will bring Europe’s company lawyers closer together, offer a vital and unprecedented platform for networking and best practice sharing within the legal community”, said Jonathan Marsh, President of ECLA.
-With the new offices, permanent presence in Brussels and a strong team, the association is taking the next step to becoming the special “European Union” exclusively dedicated to the company lawyers of Europe.
+Marcus M. Schmitt, General Manager of ECLA added: "With the new offices, permanent presence in Brussels and a strong team, the association is taking the next step to becoming the strongest pan-European voice, exclusively dedicated to the profession of company lawyers across the continent."

 Goals and activities of ECLA

 ECLA aims to develop the legal professional privilege throughout European national jurisdictions, classifying the communication between a company and its in-house lawyers, and the advice sought and provided, as confidential.

-In 1995 ECLA presented a position paper to the European institutions, especially the Commission's DGIV, to attract their attention on the company lawyers’ status in Europe.
+In 1995 ECLA presented a position paper to the European institutions, especially the commission's DGIV, to attract their attention on the company lawyers’ status in Europe.
 It contained a description of the company lawyer's role and function, insisting on the concept of independence, a description of ECLA and its members, and concluded with ECLA's proposals, reported below in summary: